ZJUOPTKuangLab/DFNN/README.md

 -   GPU GeForce RTX 2080Ti

 ## Dataset
+Data of mitochondria illuminated by the pattern of 2 gradients with Dz 0f 0.3 um (G2#0.3um) and F-actins illuminated by the pattern G3#0.5um are provided in folder ./dataset/test.

 ## Usage
 ### Test
 Files named predict_3grad.py and predict_2grad.py are programmed for the defocus inference of single-shot images illuminated by multi-depth lattice patterns with three gradients and two gradients, respectively.
-In addition, data of mitochondria illuminated by the pattern of 2 gradients with Dz 0f 0.3 um (G2#0.3um) and F-actins illuminated by the pattern G3#0.5um are provided in folder ./dataset/test.

 ### Training
 The DFNN can be trained by the file <train_DFNN.py> with our open-source datasets.

 ### License
 This repository is released under the MIT License (refer to the LICENSE file for details).